gquere/gquere.github.io/sstic2020_writeup/step3.md

                 exit(0)
 ```

-Which gave me the correct password in about 20 minutes, which is miles better than the 8 hours initially expected!
+This bruteforce recovered the correct 3-words password in about 20 minutes, which is miles better than the 8 hours initially expected!

 All that's left is to get the flag:
 ```